We just found the perfect way to travel – a river cruise.

 Perfect – There is WiFi

-Explorason settles in down into a sun-lounge with his laptop and is watching his favourite YouTube Video and ‘Skyping’ his friends.
+Explorason settles in down into a sun-lounge with his laptop and is watching his favorite YouTube Video and ‘Skyping’ his friends.

 Having WiFi on board that is included free of charge is definitely a bonus, and not usually free on large cruise ships.